 Nick van der Kolk is a radio producer, sound designer, artist, events organizer, and the host and creator of the critically acclaimed Love + Radio podcast.
 His work has appeared on This American Life, Radiolab, The New York Times, Snap Judgment, and numerous radio outlets worldwide.
 He is also the co-founder of Megapolis — an audio art and leftfield radio festival.
 His media career began in 2001 as a DJ and later station manager of his college’s 5-watt, student-run station (slogan: “Stations with listeners have sold out”).
 He has won multiple awards from the Third Coast International Audio Festival, and is a 2012 USA Artists Collins Fellow.

 Scott Tong is a correspondent for Marketplace’s Sustainability desk, where his coverage focuses on energy, environment and the global economy.
 During twelve years on the staff, he has contributed in-depth reporting on Venezuela’s economic crisis, the long-term U.S. job market, energy-rich locations and the “resource curse,” the 2011 tsunami in Japan and 2011 famine in the Horn of Africa.
-He has reported from more than a dozen countries.
-From 2006-2010, Tong served as Marketplace bureau chief in Shanghai, where he reported a special series on the economics of one child.
-He covered the 2008 Beijing Olympics, the global financial crisis from Asia, China’s exploding consumer market, product safety and slave labor scandals, and controversial case of baby-selling in China’s international adoption program.
+He also served as Marketplace’s bureau chief in Shanghai.
 Prior to joining Marketplace, Tong worked as a producer and reporter for the PBS NewsHour and served as a Knight-Wallace journalism fellow at the University of Michigan.
 Tong is a graduate of Georgetown University and a native of Poughkeepsie, New York.
 His forthcoming book, A Village with My Name: A Family History of China’s Opening to the World, will be released in November 2017.

 Stacie Whisonant is the Founder and CEO of a FinTech startup called Pay Your Tuition Funds in Washington, D.C.
 A native to Virginia, she has more than 13 years of experience in the finance and banking industries with a background in mortgages, structured settlements and annuities where she worked for the speciality finance company Stone Street Capital, and also for HSBC.
 Stacie received a Bachelor of Arts in Business Administration and Management from Longwood University and is a proud member of Alpha Kappa Alpha Sorority Inc, where she continues her service to mankind through community service projects.
 Stacie also a military veteran and she served eight years as a United States Army Reservist.
 Lastly, Stacie likes to spend her free time with family, traveling, keeping up with the latest technologies and playing UNO.